St. Mary's Episcopal Church - 81 Warren Avenue, East Providence, RI 02914 - (401) 434-7456

 St. Mary's is small but beautifully preserved Victorian Carpenter Gothic church.
 We welcome all couples, men and women as well as same sex couples, who want to have their relationship blessed by God and witnessed by their friends and family.
 Fr.
 Al is happy to discuss your plans, prepare you for the ceremony, and officiate on the day.
 Whether you want to have a service of Holy Communion or a stand alone Wedding Blessing , St. Mary's uses the Episcopal Book of Common Prayer for the service.
 We can provide an organist, but at this time our Parish Hall is not available for functions.
 There is a small fee for the organist and for heating and lighting.
 Contact Terry Lynn, our Parish Administrator, for more information: 401-434-7456

 Baptisms & Confirmations

-Welcoming new members into the Christian family is always a joyful occasion, and Fr.
-Al is happy to help prepare you or your child for baptism.
+Welcoming new members into the Christian family is always a joyful occasion, we are happy to help prepare you or your child for baptism.